Locating and Editing Factual Associations in GPT: Causal Tracing

 \subsection{Experimental Settings}

 Note that, in by-layer experimental results, layers are numbered from 0 to $L-1$ rather than $1$ to $L$.

-In \reffig{infoflow}j,k,m we evaluate mean causal traces over a set of 1000 factual prompts that are known by GPT-2 XL, collected as follows.
+In \reffig{avg-1000-trace} and \reffig{trace-mlp-disabled} we evaluate mean causal traces over a set of 1000 factual prompts that are known by GPT-2 XL, collected as follows.
 We perform greedy generation using facts and fact templates from \cfd, and we identify predicted text that names the correct object $o^c$ before naming any other capitalized word.
 We use the text up to but not including the object $o^c$ as the prompt, and we randomly sample 1000 of these texts.
 In this sample of known facts, the predicted probability of the correct object token calculated by GPT-2 XL averages 27.0\%.

-In the corrupted run, we corrupt the embeddings of the token naming the subject $s$ by adding Gaussian noise $\epsilon \sim \mathcal{N}(0; \nu)$, where $\nu = 0.1$.
+In the corrupted run, we corrupt the embeddings of the token naming the subject $s$ by adding Gaussian noise $\epsilon \sim \mathcal{N}(0; \nu)$, where $\nu = 3\sigma_t$ is set to be three times larger than the observed standard deviation $\sigma_t$ of token embeddings as sampled over a body of text.
 For each run of text, the process is repeated ten times with different samples of corruption noise.
 On average, this reduces the correct object token score to 8.47\%, less than one third the original score.

 When we restore hidden states from the original run, we substitute the originally calculated values from the same layer and the same token, and then we allow subsequent calculations to proceed without further intervention.
-For the purple experiments in \reffig{teaser} and \reffig{infoflow}e,j, a single activation vector is restored.
+For the experiments in \reffig{infoflow} (and the purple traces throughout the appendix), a single activation vector is restored.
 Naturally, restoring the last vector on the last token will fully restore the original predicted scores, but our plotted results show that there are also earlier activation vectors at a second location that also have a strong causal effect: the average maximum score seen by restoring the most impactful activation vector at the last token of the subject is 19.5\%.
-In \reffig{infoflow}j where effects are bucketed by layer, the maximum effect is seen around the 15th layer of the last subjet token, where the score is raised on average to 15.0\%.
+In \reffig{infoflow}j where effects are bucketed by layer, the maximum effect is seen around the 15th layer of the last subject token, where the score is raised on average to 15.0\%.